Can I Install Nano Server on VMware?

 Download and install the application

-- Run the installer (as administrator)
+- Run the Installer as Administrator:

-- Click Next on the license agreement
+- Click the “Next” button to proceed and accept the license agreement terms.

-Convert the image
+Step 8 – Convert the image

 - Once installed open the application (Run as administrator)